-Jean-Luc and Takako Richard opened their gallery in September 1989 under the name of Galerie OZ in the Bastille area.
-Galerie Oz first promoted new digital art with Vera Molnar and Artus Pixel.
-Galerie OZ established its reputation by bringing together Barocco artists from New York for the first time, such as: Arch Connelly, Christopher Tanner, Rhonda Zwillinger, Thomas Lanigan-Schmidt and Pepon Osorio.
-Galerie OZ also represented Robert Groborne, Milan Kunc, Joost Van den Toorn, Robert Kushner, Choi Jeong Hwa, Attila Richard Lukacs, Christophe Avella-Bagur, Stefan Hoenerloh, Laszlo Feher, Rainer Gross.
-Additionally, Galerie OZ exhibited various photographers such as Erwin Olaf, Bae Bien-U, Jacqueline Hassink.
+Jean-Luc and Takako Richard opened their gallery in 1989 under the name of Galerie OZ in the Bastille area.
+Their motivation has always ben to discover young new artists from any country and support them in their developmentl.
+Galerie OZ established its reputation by bringing together Maximalists artists from New York for the first time, such as: Arch Connelly, Christopher Tanner, Rhonda Zwillinger, Thomas Lanigan-Schmidt and Pepon Osorio.
+Galerie OZ also represented Robert Groborne, Milan Kunc, Joost Van den Toorn, Robert Kushner, Choi Jeong Hwa, Attila Richard Lukacs, Christophe Avella-Bagur, Stefan Hoenerloh, Laszlo Feher, Rainer Gross, Erwin Olaf, Bae Bien-U, Jacqueline Hassink.

-In January 2006, the gallery moved to its current location in the Marais and since then it has represented David Ryan.
-In 2007, the gallery doubled its space with a 400 square meter exhibition space.
-The gallery joined the Professional Committee of Art Galleries.
-The gallery added new emerging artists : Benjamin Edwards, Pedro Barbeito, Sven-Ole Frahm, Joseph Nechvatal, Marcus Sendlinger.
-The gallery has developped a new programme with established artists Linda Besemer, Ron Gorchov, Judy Pfaff and Bram Bogart.
+In 2006 the gallery moved to its current location in the Marais and doubled its space in 2007 with a 400 square meter exhibition space.
+In 2007 the gallery joined the Professional Committee of Art Galleries.
+Emerging artists as David Ryan, Benjamin Edwards, Pedro Barbeito, Sven-Ole Frahm, Marcus Sendlinger and more established ones such as Bram Bogart, Ron Gorchov, Frank Stella, Judy Pfaff, Alain Kirili, Linda Besemer, Joseph Nechvatal have been exhibited.
 In the exhibition The Incomplete - Paris in 2010, the gallery introduced 28 artists collected by Hubert Neumann.

 "Coming to Chelsea" The Art Newspaper: The International Edition, September 2011